 - 1/4-1/2 tsp White Pepper

-Add the chicken broth and potatoes.
-Bring to a boil and boil until the potatoes are cooked through.
+- Turn the heat down to a medium heat and cook at a low boil until the potatoes are cooked through.